orbforge/orb-docs/docs/orb-app/app-settings.md

 This explains the Launch app at startup setting found within the App Settings menu on Windows.

 ## What is Launch App at Startup?
-The Launch app at startup setting allows the Orb app to launch automatically when you start your Windows computer.
+The Launch App at Startup setting allows the Orb app to launch automatically when you start your Windows computer.
 This is useful for users who want the app to run without needing to manually open it each time.

 ## Enabling Launch App at Startup
 1. Navigate to the App Settings menu by tapping the gear icon in the top right corner of the app.